 Pests and Diseases

 While there are no serious diseases or insect issues that affect the Osakazuki, you will still want to keep an eye out for some of minor irritants like stem cankers, leaf spots, and root rot.
 Most of this can be avoided with early intervention and won’t cause lasting damage if spotted early on.
 Aphids, root weevils and mites are also attracted to the Japanese Maple so keep an eye out for them, too.

 Soils that are too high in pH can cause chlorosis, a condition where the leaves do not produce enough chlorophyll; this reduces their green hue and leaves them a pale yellow color.
 It is easier to raise pH levels than lower them, so you may want to test your soil prior to planting.

 History and Origins of the Osakazuki Japanese Maple

 Native to China, Japan, and Korea, the Maple Acer Palmatum has been making its rounds throughout Europe and North American since the early 1800s.
 Different cultivars of the Japanese Maple have been developed for centuries by horticulturists, who have created over a thousand different varieties by now.
 One of the most beautiful and popular choices is the Osakazuki.
 It’s smaller than many other varieties, only growing to about 25 feet, and a modest 15-foot-wide crown means that it is perfect for gardens that do not have a lot of wide open space.

 Adding Osakazuki Japanese Maples to Your Property

-While Japanese maples are traditionally grown for their attractive color and unique foliage shapes, don’t forget the positive environmental impact your trees will have.
+While Japanese Maples are traditionally grown for their attractive color and unique foliage shapes, don’t forget about the positive environmental impact that your trees will have.
 Use them as an accent or in small groupings in various locations to create a strong visual point but also plant them where they are going to benefit you the most both visually and financially.
-Osakazuki is the perfect mid-sized maple tree for both home and commercial properties and is sure to be a wise investment.
+Osakazuki is the perfect mid-sized Maple tree for both home and commercial properties and is sure to be a wise investment.